grettke/osx-provision/C02M/provisioning.md

 The Style Guide is a **must read** for the operator.

-[Org-Mode](http://orgmode.org/) converted this unpleasant, tedious, and error prone task to a manageable, nearly reproducible, and error-free process.
+[Org-Mode](http://orgmode.org/) converted this manual, tedious, and error prone task to a semi-automated, nearly reproducible, and error-less process, for *me*.
+This document has never been beta tested; I am it&rsquo;s **only** user.

 # Style Guide